R4r3s/Steam-Card-Calculator/README.md

 # steam_card_calculator
-Steam card calculator for farming , now it is made for Argentina Pesos , i am lazy to get some api for more regions.
+Steam card calculator for farming , now it is made for Argentina Pesos(You have to change the Pesos value in the code for accuracy), i am lazy to get some api for more regions.
 You can change the code to work for more regions.

 To run install python3 and pip install the required libraries.